-Other problem areas are those which direct water where you don’t want the water to be directed to.
+Other problem areas are those that direct water where you don’t want the water to be directed.
 For example, if your gutter and downspouts are working properly, they function to remove water from major infiltration spots.
 But if they’re clogged, the opposite could end up happening.
 Wall-roof junctions (corners where walls and roofs come together) can also direct water down walls if kick-out flashing isn’t used.
 And if porches and decks are situated above the foundation layer of a wall, pooled water can cause damage.

 The final two problem areas are those that most homeowners would never expect: Chimneys and landscaping.
 The hollow shaft of the chimney isn’t a problem, but what can be a problem is that chimney walls are generally hollow to reduce weight.
 That means they’re the perfect place for water to intrude, and are also one of the least likely places to be checked for damage.
 Landscaping, on the other hand, can cause damage to your walls, such as cracking, through which moisture can enter.
 If trees and bushes are too close to your home, their roots can wreak havoc.